forestgrape/coronavirus/index.md

 * The page started with a proposal for a Dry Form Transmission Model and that the Covid-19 transmission can be metaphored smoke-like.
 More [content](#content) has been added since and noteworthy changes are mentioned in [updates](#updates).
 * These are __hypothesis__ and __research ideas__ but __not__ [double] checked facts.
 They are put here as ideas to be checked and evaluated.
 * This page is intended to be like an inspiring conversation and many parts aren't rigorous and just ideas in raw form.
-* A thanks may be more suitable than citing, nevertheless referencing is always highly welcome (to put as a license: at most Creative Commons).
+* A thanks may be more suitable than citing.
+Referencing is always welcome tough.
+To put as a license: at most Creative Commons.
   <!--* the more content is useful the more referencing is IMHO appropriate.
   * For inspiration/cherry picking ideas, thanks are enough and welcome. -->
 * Two sections are marked as __public__, which contain suggestions and conversational descriptions: [Public Suggestions](#general-suggestions-and-thoughts) and [Covid-19](#public-description).